4paradigm/OpenMLDB/README.md

 ### Features

 In order to meet the high performance requirements of realtime inference and decisioning scenarios, FEDB chooses memory as the storage engine medium.
 At present, the memory storage engine used in the industry has memory fragmentation and recovery efficiency problems.
-FEDB plans to optimize the memory allocation algorithm to reduce fragmentation and introduce [PMEM](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-dc-persistent-memory.html)(Intel Optane DC Persistent Memory Module) to improve data recovery efficiency.
+FEDB plans to optimize the memory allocation algorithm to reduce fragmentation and accelerate data recovery with [PMEM](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-dc-persistent-memory.html)(Intel Optane DC Persistent Memory Module).

 * [2021H1]Provide a new strategy of memory allocation to reduce memory fragmentation.
 * [2021H2]Support PMEM-based storage engine.